splyudovyk/Brealief/README.md

 My contributions included:
 - Color palette selection
-- Designed header and menus
+- Design of header and menus
 - Background image selection on home page
 - Fading out on scroll functionality on home page
 - Styling of carousel and buttons
-- Added presentation layer for game instructions and start button
+- Layer above games that includes game instructions and start button
-- Added error handling
+- Error handling